UBC-MDS/DSCI_522_Group_302/README.md

 make clean
 ```

 ## Dependencies diagram of Makefile

-The relationships between the scripts, data files and final outputs are summarised in the dependency diagram below.
+The relationships between scripts, data files, images, and final outputs are summarised in the dependency diagram below:

 ![Makefile_diagram](img/Makefile.png)

 ## Dependencies